-Letter to the Editor
+Letters to the editor

-A kind of written news story that shares the opinions of everyday people who don't work in the news.
+A letter to the editor is a kind of written news story that shares the opinions of everyday people who don't work in the news.
+People write letters to the editor for newspapers, magazines, or websites.
+These letters are usually about problems that have already been in the news.